jenkinsci/acceptance-test-harness/README.md

 There is a bit of a delay since we bring up Jenkins for every single test, with it's own sandboxed workspace.

-All executed tests are screen recorded by default, but only videos of failing tests are persited to `target` directory.
-By default, video file is named with the fully qualified test class name, minus sign (-) and the test method name.

-You can configure what is persisted by using an environment variable or a Java system property called `RECORDER`.
-Possible values are:

-* off
-* failuresOnly
-* always

-Java system property takes precedence over environment variable.

 ## Further Reading

 ### Running tests